MetaDocencia/SitioWeb/content/en/consulting.md

 * Responsible use of data for data science and artificial intelligence
 * Bioinformatics
 * Building diverse and inclusive communities of practice
+* Governance and sustainability of open science projects

 [Read more about our experience in this document](https://doi.org/10.5281/zenodo.7087811).